yukyunglee/Awesome-Dialogue-State-Tracking/README.md

 * *[Mismatch between Multi-turn Dialogue and its Evaluation Metric in Dialogue State Tracking](https://arxiv.org/pdf/2203.03123.pdf)*, ACL 2022 | **Relative Slot Accuracy**

+* *[Towards Fair Evaluation of Dialogue State Tracking by Flexible Incorporation of Turn-level Performances](https://aclanthology.org/2022.acl-short.35.pdf)*, ACL 2022 | **Flexible Goal Accuracy**

 ###

 ## [5] Competition (DSTC)

 ### 1. Introduction

 **DSTC** is the most famous competition in the field of Dialogue System.
 First held in 2013, DSTC started as a **Dialogue State Tracking Challenge**, but since the dialogue-related researches have been actively expanded, it has been relaunched as the **Dialogue System Technology Challenges**.
 DSTC covers the various subjects of dialogue issues such as NLP, Vision, and Speech.
-The 10th challenge is now taking place with a total of 5 tracks.
-More information about DSTC can be found at the [link](https://sites.google.com/dstc.community/dstc10/).
+The 11th challenge is now taking place with a total of 5 tracks (divided two challenge periods) .
+More information about DSTC can be found at the [link](https://dstc11.dstc.community/).